NishL/rubyblog/README.md

 == README

-This README would documents the steps are necessary to get the application up and running etc.
+This README documents the steps are necessary to get the application up and running etc.